As you explore our software, you’ll encounter various terms, phrases, and acronyms, some industry standard, others unique to our platform.

 Automates regular maintenance planning based on equipment usage or time, ensuring assets remain in good condition and reducing unexpected repairs.

-A centralized feature that organizes all rental contracts, including start dates, end dates, pricing, and customer details, simplifying rental operations.
+A centralized feature that organizes all rental Contracts, including start dates, end dates, pricing, and customer details, simplifying rental operations.

 A dashboard for managing all rental assets, including availability, upcoming reservations, and fleet utilization rates, to maximize fleet efficiency.